Same-Day Support · Zero-Downtime Onboarding · Love Us or Your Money Back

 Who Builds This

 Lockbaud is a managed IT company that works with law firms.
 Sam Sapp founded the company and still signs every engagement letter.
-The team behind him is real, responsive, and trained on legal technology specifically, not just generic small-business IT.
+The team behind him is real, responsive, and intentionally building deeper familiarity with the way legal practices use technology.

-Our standards are the same whether we're supporting a firm on Thursday morning or a solo practice in another state: same-day response, a named point of contact, tested security, and a team that actually knows your software stack.
+Our standards are the same whether we're supporting a firm in Kansas City or helping remotely elsewhere: same-day response, a named point of contact, tested security practices, and a team willing to learn the software environment your firm depends on.

-For firms in the Kansas City metro, we also offer same-day on-site availability.
+For firms in the Kansas City metro, we also offer walk-in office availability and in-person meetings.
 See our Kansas City law firm page for local case studies.

 Meet the Lockbaud team.